jerdog/auth0-blog/_posts/2018-09-24-a-first-timers-guide-to-an-open-source-project.markdown

 ---
 layout: post
-title: A First Timers Guide to an Open Source Project
+title: "A First Timers Guide to an Open Source Project"
-metatitle: A First Timers Guide to an Open Source Project
+metatitle: "First Timers Guide to Contributing to an Open Source Project"
 description: "Open source is the past, present, and future.
-Pay it forward by learning how to make your first contribution with Auth0"
+Pay it forward by learning how to make your first contribution with Auth0."
-metadescription: "Open source is the past, present, and future.
-Pay it forward by learning how to make your first contribution with Auth0"
+metadescription: "What is open source?
+How to contribute to an open source project?
+Check out the First Timers Guide, here - pay it forward by learning how to make your first contribution to OSS."
 date: 2018-09-24 08:39
 category: Technical Guide, Tips, Open Source
 post_length: 3